CanSkate 5+

 • CONTROL: Concentrating on most backwards skills, stopping and speed elements

 These are the ABC’s of the CanSkate Program.
-Each CanSkate session is 60 minutes in length and is divided into three main components:
+Each CanSkate session is 50 minutes in length and is divided into four main components:

 Warm-up